Syntax Software Engineer Salary in Greater Montreal | CA$51.4K-CA$80.3K+ | Levels.fyi

 The median Software Engineer compensation in Greater Montreal package at Syntax totals CA$80.3K per year.
-View the base salary, stock, and bonus breakdowns for Syntax's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Syntax's total compensation packages.
 Last updated: 11/5/2025

 Company